Abd-007/Switch-Emulators-Guide/Yuzu.md

 Once you get either mainline or early access, just open yuzu, and you are done with this step.

-## Section 2: Installing keys and Firmware
+## Section 2: Installing Keys and Firmware

 ### Keys